Mulberry Charlotte Russe

 In all other respects they can be grown as normal apple trees, see here.

-PESTS AND DISEASES OF WORCESTER PEARMAIN
+PESTS AND DISEASE OF WORCESTER PEARMAIN

 This variety is has about average disease resistance. the two key areas where it is slightly below average are scab and canker.
 For the best chance of success, avoid Worcester Pearmain if you live in the wetter parts of the UK.
 It is ridiculously difficult to create a map of the UK showing average rainfall because a cursory glance of the maps produced show huge differences in opinion.